Park Hill South High School

 Park Hill South High School is the second established high school in the Park Hill School District, located on the outskirts of Kansas City, Missouri in Riverside, Missouri, United States.

-School history
+In addition to Riverside, the school's attendance boundary includes portions of Kansas City, as well as Houston Lake, Northmoor, and almost all of Parkville.

+History

 Park Hill South opened in fall 1998.
+It had a cost of $25,000,000.
 The first year there was no senior class, as Park Hill South had been split from Park Hill High School and the seniors of 1999 were allowed to remain at Park Hill High School for their last year.
 The first senior class to graduate from Park Hill South was the class of 2000.
 The class of 2002 was the first class to complete a 4-year course at Park Hill South.